 For a cloud surveillance system, the standard storage duration is 14 days.
 You can increase this time period, but that addition comes with a higher price tag.

 Evaluate your company’s needs – do you really use footage that is 15+ days old?
-If not, cloud may be a better option for you.
+If not, the cloud may be a better option for you.
 But if your operational procedures or insurance/compliance terms require you to store footage for longer, then an on-premise video surveillance system may be a more cost-effective solution for your business.

-Integration with other systems
+Integration with Other Systems

 If you don’t have any additional systems in place and are not likely to opt for one in the future, cloud surveillance may work for you.
-Otherwise on-premise video surveillance will give you a lot more flexibility and scalability.
+Otherwise, on-premise video surveillance will give you a lot more flexibility and scalability.

 What are the costs?